 For many software functions that meet the regulatory definition of a "device" but pose minimal risk to patients and consumers, the FDA will exercise enforcement discretion and will not expect manufacturers to submit premarket review applications or to register and list their software with the FDA.
 This includes device software functions that:

 - Help patients/users self-manage their disease or condition without providing specific treatment suggestions; or

 - Automate simple tasks for health care providers.

 The FDA's mobile medical apps policy does not regulate the sale or general consumer use of smartphones or tablets.
-The FDA's mobile medical apps policy does not consider entities that exclusively distribute mobile apps, such as the owners and operators of the "iTunes App Store" or the "Google Play Store," to be medical device manufacturers.
+The FDA's mobile medical apps policy does not consider entities that exclusively distribute mobile apps, such as the owners and operators of mobile application stores ("app stores") to be medical device manufacturers.
 The FDA's mobile medical apps policy does not consider mobile platform manufacturers to be medical device manufacturers just because their mobile platform could be used to run a mobile medical app regulated by the FDA.